INTERNATIONAL SYMPOSIUM ON ‘THE NATIONAL SOVEREIGNTY AND REPRESENTATION’ ON THE CENTENARY OF THE INAUGURATION OF THE GRAND NATIONAL ASSEMBLY OF TURKEY

 Papers must not have been submitted or published elsewhere before.
 Papers can be submitted and presented in Turkish and English.
 Presentations at the symposium are limited to 20 minutes.

-Venue of the Symposium
+The venue of the Symposium

 ‘International Symposium on ‘the National Sovereignty and Representation’ on the Centenary of the Inauguration of the Grand National Assembly of Turkey’ will take place at the Turkish Grand National Assembly in Ankara.